data-liberation-project/www/content/requests/dod-excess-defense-article-transfers.md

 Unfortunately, the most recent version of the database publicly available on the DSCA website, [as of mid-July 2024](https://web.archive.org/web/20240717072439/https://www.dsca.mil/programs/excess-defense-articles-eda), appears to include records only through mid-2020.

-[Our FOIA request 📄](https://www.documentcloud.org/documents/24926542-2024-07-22-excess-defense-article-foia-request-gitelmansinger-vine) seeks the latest version of the database, including any FOIA-disclosable data records not provided in the public spreadsheet.
+[Our FOIA request 📄](https://www.documentcloud.org/documents/24926542-2024-07-22-excess-defense-article-foia-request-gitelmansinger-vine) sought the latest version of the database, including any FOIA-disclosable data records not provided in the public spreadsheet.
 It also seeks a copy of all internal EDA database records pertaining to four specific transfers, as well as records documenting the internal EDA database.